 After installing Windows 10, are you feeling that your Internet bandwidth is dropping away?
-If yes, that means it is stealing your Internet speed.
-If still your Automatic updates is on, then turn off Automatic Updates to increase Internet speed in Windows 10.
+If yes, that means your operating system is stealing your Internet speed.
+To increase your productivity you need to increase Internet speed in Windows 10.
+Most of the Win10 users are affected by huge bandwidth problems and slow internet connections as an effect of several background services such as automatic system updates, data synchronization or due to improperly optimized settings.

 Microsoft has been offering Windows 10 as a free upgrade for genuine Windows 7, 8 and 8.1 users from the launching date and there are 2.4 millions of active users available worldwide.
 Handling millions of downloading simultaneously is not an easy task.
 If your computer is running on Windows 10, then it is using as a part of the peer-to-peer system to provide a quicker software update.
 Each person circulates a little bit of the data across several computer systems and assists everyone to obtain updates quickly.